Rubber

 A simple and sustainable treatment process

 At the factory, the cup lumps are stored in bunkers for several weeks before processing.
 Then this raw material is washed, mixed, granulated and dried several times before being pressed into 35 kg bales.
 Strict adherence to quality standards throughout processing ensures compliance with end-users’ requirements.
-The finished product is then labeled “Technical Specified Natural Rubber” (TSNR) globally or NOKO10 in Nigeria.
+The finished product is then labeled “Technical Specified Natural Rubber” (TSNR) globally, or NOKO10 is the designation of Okomu’s production.

 Natural rubber is desired for its physical properties: